The Family of Catholic Parishes

 CATHOLIC SERVICES APPEAL (CSA)

-The annual Diocese of Gaylord’s Catholic Service Appeal in May provide funds for the operation of the Diocese of Gaylord and the Universal Church.
-It combines several appeals that are collected separately in Funds collected over a parish’s share are returned to a parish for its own use.
-Funds not collect to cover a parish’s share needs to come from the parish operational income.
+The annual Diocese of Gaylord’s Catholic Service Appeal in May provides funds for the operation of the Diocese of Gaylord and the Universal Church.
+Funds collected over a parish’s share are returned to a parish for its own use.
+Funds not collected by a parish to cover its share need to come from that parish's operational income.

 WORLD MISSION SUNDAY

-World Mission Sunday, the second to the last Sunday of October, invites all of us to support the Church’s missions in the poorest areas of the world through our interest, prayers, and financial support of the Society for The Propagation of the Faith.
+World Mission Sunday, the second to last Sunday in October, invites all of us to support the Church’s missions in the poorest areas of the world through interest, prayers, and financial support of the Society for The Propagation of the Faith.

 SEMINARIAN EDUCATION FUND COLLECTION

 This collection, held on the weekend closest to August 4 each year, the feast of St. John Vianney, patron saint of parish priests, helps to fund the education of future priests.

 RELIGIOUS RETIREMENT COLLECTION

-This collection, held on the second Sunday of December each year, helps religious communities of men and women support their retired and ill members.
-Stipends given in the past have not provided sufficient resources for them.
+This collection, held on the second Sunday in December each year, helps religious communities of men and women support their retired and ill members.
+Salaries given in the past have not provided sufficient resources for them.

 CATHOLIC RELIEF SERVICES’ OPERATION RICE BOWL

 This Lenten program allows us to reach out to the needy in prayer, fasting, learning, and sharing of one’s finances, especially what we save through Lenten fasting and abstinence.

 The parishes also offer opportunities to help those in need and those affected by major disasters through special collections, financial support of the St. Vincent de Paul Society, local food pantries, Christmas Giving Trees, food collections, and the like.